 When I went to the police, they were quite helpful.
 They understood the situation and rather than going by the law the officer picked a call to the firm where I was working and told the owner that they would blacklist them if they did not give me my passport back!

-Fortunately, good sense prevailed, they gave me my passport back, I exited the country and came back again.
-When I returned back again to UAE, I joined a very well-known company – Easa Saleh Al Gurg group as an Internal Auditor.
+Fortunately, good sense prevailed, and they gave me my passport back, I exited the country and came back again.
+When I returned back again to UAE, I joined a very well-known company – Easa Saleh Al Gurg Group as an Internal Auditor.

 Relocating To India Only To Return To Dubai After 6 Years

 2007.
 After working in Dubai for almost 2 years, I returned to India.
 These were for purely personal reasons.

 While still in India, I did my Master’s in Business Finance which helped me in my transition from an Internal Auditor to a hardcore Finance guy which made me much sharper in Finance.
 The transition from Internal Audit to a Finance role changed everything for me.

 I worked in India for 6 years and even after doing everything I realized – I wasn’t getting enough time for my family.
 On most days I used to leave for the office as early in the morning as 8 and come home by 10.30 at the night!
 So technically, there was no family life.
 Saturdays were also working.